- KNOW GOD

 This pattern is characterised by the following features -

 • DENIAL when I deny that it's happening to me

 • ANGER at my life being snuffed out when I've got so much left to do

 • BARGAINING trying to prolong my life by bargaining with God and others

 • DEPRESSION when the reality of my impending death finally hits me

-• ACCEPTANCE when I realise death is an essential part of life & simply the gateway to eternal life
+• ACCEPTANCE when I realise death is an essential part of life & the gateway to eternal life